 Over-the-counter shoe inserts tend to come as a few different kinds: arch supports, basic insoles, heel liners, and foot cushions.
 Arch supports help stabilize an uncomfortable arch.
 Insoles offer extra padding and shock absorption.
 Heel liners help cup the heel and pad the back of the foot.
 Foot cushions provide a layer of protection between your feet and your shoes to alleviate friction.
 None of these require a prescription to use, and none are truly customizable, even though some ads may make that claim.

 Custom orthotics are prescription-based insoles that are designed to fit your unique feet and support you in very specific ways.
-Unlike over-the-counter shoe inserts, these custom options can help correct biomechanical issues in your lower limbs, alleviating that pain.
+Unlike over-the-counter shoe inserts, these orthotics have customized shapes and sizes to help correct biomechanical issues in your lower limbs, alleviating that pain.
 They fit into two main categories: functional and accommodative.
 Functional orthotics help control abnormal motion, so they are usually made from semi-rigid materials.
 Accommodative orthotics provide extra cushioning and shock absorption, alleviating pressure on particular parts of your foot.

 Because they are prescription-based, an experienced podiatrist like Yuko Miyazaki, DPM, has to examine your feet to determine if you need them and how they should be made for you.
 Often this involves analyzing your gait and taking casts or measurements of your feet so the insoles can be fully customized for both your unique lower limbs and your individual needs.